Dividend Details

 Stanley Black & Decker is a Dividend Aristocrat with 57 consecutive years of dividend increases.

-What is SWK's dividend yield?
+What is SWK's current dividend yield and payout?

 How often does SWK pay dividends?